moj-analytical-services/user-guidance/source/documentation/tools/visual-studio-code/ollama.md

 ## How to use Ollama on Visual Studio Code

-1. Start a terminal session and then execute:
+1. Start a terminal session and then execute the following command to start Ollama:

 `ollama serve`

 ![ollama serve](/images/ollama/ollama-serve.png)

-This will start the Ollama service, in the foreground.

 2. Start a second terminal session (in Visual Studio Code click the `+` symbol at the top right of the terminal) and then execute: